On this page...

 In 2017, the Department partnered with the statewide energy sector partnership the Iowa Energy Workforce Consortium (IEWC), CAEL, and ICCC to develop a career pathways resource covering some of Iowa’s innovative and exciting energy career opportunities.
-These materials are now being updated and expanded in 2021 to further showcase these great career opportunities in Iowa through a new partnership with the IEWC, Governor's STEM Advisory Council, Iowa Association of Municipal Utilities (IAMU), Iowa Association of Energy Efficiency (IAEE), and the Iowa Association of Electric Cooperatives (IAEC).
+These materials were updated and expanded in 2021 to further showcase these great career opportunities in Iowa through a new partnership with the IEWC, Governor's STEM Advisory Council, Iowa Association of Municipal Utilities (IAMU), Iowa Association of Energy Efficiency (IAEE), and the Iowa Association of Electric Cooperatives (IAEC).

 In support of the Future Ready Iowa Initiative, the Iowa Department of Education partnered with the Iowa Association of Business and Industry (ABI) and Elevate Advanced Manufacturing to develop career awareness and pathway materials that clearly show how students and job seekers of all ages can enter and advance through a wide range of exciting careers in the Advanced Manufacturing industry in Iowa.